 - Unless medically exempted, all students are required to satisfy the wellness requirement prior to graduation, as specified in the Core Curriculum section of the Catalog.

 - The Health Information Record on file with the Director of Health Services will be used to determine any medical exemptions from the Wellness Requirement.
-All certificates of disability from personal physicians must be endorsed by the Director of Health Services before they will be accepted by the School of Applied Physiology.
+All certificates of disability from personal physicians must be endorsed by the Director of Health Services.

 E. Graduation with Academic Distinction